monero-project/monero-site/resources/moneropedia/garlic-routing.md

 >during the free haven brainstorming, there was a moment where we described a routing mechanism, and somebody said "garlic routing!", and everybody laughed. so we for sure thought we had invented the name, at the time.

-*Note: permission to use the aforementioned quotes were granted by Nick Mathewson and Roger Dingledine*
+*Note: permission to use the aforementioned quotes was granted by Nick Mathewson and Roger Dingledine*

 ### In-depth Information